Thomas Hamilton (footballer, born 1906)

-Thomas Hamilton (1906–1964) was a Scottish footballer, who is best known for his time with Rangers.
+Thomas Hamilton (1906–1964) was a Scottish footballer best known for his time with Rangers.
 He was a goalkeeper.

 Career

 Hamilton began his career at Kirkintilloch Rob Roy.
 He joined Rangers in 1923, but had to wait until 31 October 1925 to make his debut; the gamed ended in a 1–0 away defeat to Raith Rovers.

 During the 1928 Scottish Cup Final in front of a crowd of 118,115 he made an important save to deny Celtic's Paddy Connolly whilst the game was goalless.
 Rangers went on to win the match 4–0 with a brace from Sandy Archibald and Davie Meiklejohn and Bob McPhail scoring one apiece.